-Artichoke Cheese Dip takes five minutes of prep and full of artichokes, Parmesan and cream cheese that is baked in a bread bowl for the perfect appetizer!
+This Artichoke Dip takes five minutes of prep and is full of artichokes, Parmesan and cream cheese that is baked in a bread bowl for the perfect appetizer!

 Artichoke Cheese Dip wasn’t a recipe I came by through the wonderful world of Pinterest.
 I was with my husband and his mom at a farmer’s market in Los Angeles one day probably ten years ago and we were rounding the “hey you want delicious smelling prepared food don’t you?!” section of the market.
 There was a stand that sold prepared dips and Middle Eastern food like feta and olives (they were so overpriced I think my deal seeking heart may have died a little) and she said “Oh Boy!!” when she saw this dip.

-The best part was the ingredients to the Artichoke Cheese Dip were listed right on top, I just needed the proportions.
-At first we had mozzarella in the mix but it made it too mild.
-This dip is rich and briny and tangy, mozzarella clearly was out of its league (plus it was listed last, how much could possibly have been in it?).
+The best part was the ingredients to the Artichoke Dip were listed right on top, I just needed the proportions.
+At first, we had mozzarella in the mix but it made it too mild.
+This artichoke dip is rich and briny and tangy – mozzarella clearly was out of its league (plus it was listed last, so how much could possibly have been in it?).

 - Add some spice/heat to the mix and add in some diced jalapenos.
 I only added them on top as a garnish but adding a half a de-seeded and de-veined minced jalapeno will give the Artichoke Cheese Dip a delicious kick.

 - If you want you can absolutely use canned artichokes, just make sure you aren’t using marinaded ones like these or these.
 Use a non-marinaded or frozen artichoke heart, I like the Trader Joe’s frozen ones.

 - Cook Time: 25 minutes

 - Course: Appetizer

 - Cuisine: American

 - 8 ounces softened cream cheese